LucasAlfare/FL-BT/README.md

 ### .env Configuration and GitHub as CDN

-This project requires a `.env` file for configuration, as all CDN-related functionality currently depends exclusively on GitHub repositories acting as a CDN.
+A `.env` file is required for configuration, as all CDN-related functionality currently depends exclusively on GitHub repositories acting as a CDN.
 No other CDN providers are supported at this moment.

 You **must** have: